Ifeoma Enemo, Ph.D.

-To achieve this, she realised that there must be team effort and every member of the faculty had to be involved to achieve an accreditation.
+To achieve this, she realized that it must be a team effort and every member of the faculty had to be involved to achieve accreditation.
 One of the things they agreed on was to host a homecoming celebration and utilising all professional and personal relationships to achieve their goal.
-Students, alumni and university administration were not left out.
+Students, alumni, and university administration were not left out.
 Committees were tasked with specific assignments to cover all vital areas for the accreditation.
-Members of the Committee that would oversee the Alumni Homecoming were carefully selected because the committee was strategic for fund raising, as there was a need for funds to meet the accreditation requirements.
-The committees pursued their assignments aggressively, especially the fund raising and contact committees.
-They reached out to all alumni and alumnae and to their amazement, the ones contacted reached out to others located outside the country, pleading that their Alma Mater that nurtured them must not be allowed to die—the strategy worked.
+Members of the Committee that would oversee the Alumni Homecoming were carefully selected because the committee was strategic for fundraising, as there was a need for funds to meet the accreditation requirements.
+The committees pursued their assignments aggressively, especially the fundraising and contact committees.
+They reached out to all alumni and alumnae and, to their amazement, the ones contacted reached out to others located outside the country, pleading that their Alma Mater that nurtured them must not be allowed to die—the strategy worked.
 The Homecoming was a huge success as the alumni/alumnae response to the plea was amazing.
-From the proceeds of the event and further donations thereafter, the faculty was able to show visible turnaround.
+From the proceeds of the event and further donations thereafter, the faculty was able to show a visible turnaround.

-As Dean of Law, Enemo achieved a lot which include but not limited to the following:
+As Dean of Law, Enemo achieved a lot which includes but is not limited to the following:

 i.
 Introduction of the Clinical Legal Education and a Legal Clinic run by the Faculty to provide legal aid for students and people of Enugu.